PERSPECTIVES:

 • Disrupt the supply of raw materials and active pharmaceutical ingredients

-• Delay access to treatment and trigger shortages of essential medications, particularly for generics like antibiotics, injectables (e.g., epinephrine), and cancer therapies
+• Delay access to treatment and trigger shortages of essential medications, particularly for generics like antibiotics, injectables such as epinephrine, and cancer therapies

 • Increase operational strain on hospitals and pharmacies, who may struggle to maintain inventories